Vertical Stick Welding: Settings, Techniques, and Charts

 Stick welding is a hard process to use, and if possible, it’s best to pick the easiest vertical direction.

 It’s easier to stick weld downhill than uphill because it requires less skill to control the puddle.
 Downhill doesn’t need complex techniques to keep the puddle in the desired place.

-The problem with downhill stick welding is that slag may overrun the puddle and solidify in the bead.
+The problem with downhill is that slag may overrun the puddle and solidify in the bead.

 What polarity to use?

-Most stick welding rods can burn using different polarities:
+Most stick rods can burn using different polarities:

 - For uphill, you set the direct current electrode positive (DCEP, or DC+) polarity because it offers the deepest penetration.

 - If you want to weld downhill thin sheet metal, for instance, 14 ga (2 mm) or thinner, you can set the direct current electrode negative (DCEN, or DC-) polarity.
-DC- releases less heat into the joint, preventing burning through and warping.
-DC- is also suitable for downhill open-root joints.
+DC- releases less heat, preventing burning through and warping.
+It’s also suitable for downhill open-root joints.

 - If you experience the arc blow defect, using alternating current (AC) is another way to reduce the negative effects.
-However, use AC only if necessary because it creates a less stable arc that’s not the best for vertical welding.
+However, use AC only if necessary because it creates a less stable arc.

 Here is a table with the stick rod polarities.